rsdoiel/antenna/archives/2025/snapshots_2025.15.md

 date: 2025-04-14, from: Blog by Fabrizio Ferri-Benedetti

-<p>I’ve recently upgraded some of the hardware I use for work and leisure, so it’s a good time to refresh my lists of <a href="https://passo.uno/technical-writing-equipment/">tech writing gear</a>.
+<p>I’ve recently upgraded some of the hardware I use for work and leisure, so it’s a good time to refresh my list of <a href="https://passo.uno/technical-writing-equipment/">tech writing gear</a>.
 At the same time, after working as a documentation engineer, I also picked up new <a href="https://passo.uno/favorite-tech-writing-tools/">favorite tools</a>, especially AI-powered ones.
-Let me tell you of some of the recent additions to my personal inventory and why I think they’re making me more productive (and less grumpy).</p>
+Some I already use at work, while others I keep for personal projects.
+Let me tell you of some of the recent additions to my personal inventory and why I think they’re making me more productive.</p>

 <br>